payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

 ## Describe Azure Architecture and Services

 ### Describe the Core Architectural Components of Azure
-- regions: different geographical locations around the globe that contain Azure datacenters.
+- <b>regions:</b> different geographical locations around the globe that contain Azure datacenters.
 A region is a geographical area on the planet that contains at least one, but potentially multiple datacenters that are nearby and networked together with a low-latency network.
 -
 - Organzinging structure for resources in Azure has 4 levels - management groups, subscriptions, resource groups, and resources
   - <b>resources:</b> instances of services that you create (i.e. VMs, storage, SQL DBs, etc.)